smullins998/Tr4der/README.md

 - **SVM Regression**
   - **Method**: `svm_regression(df)`
   - **Description**: Implements a basic SVM regression strategy with multiple technical indicators: SMA_20, SMA_50, EMA_20, EMA_50, RSI_14, and Previous Day Return.
 You may modify the technical indicators used in the strategy.
   - **Signals**: Buy when the predicted return is positive, sell when it is negative.
-We found a negative correlation between the predicted returns and the actual returns, so we **Sell** when the model predicts a **Buy**.

 - **Decision Tree Regression**
   - **Method**: `decision_tree_regression(df)`